AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 is not captured in the subprogram contracts.
 Calls to its subprograms may raise IO_Exceptions based on external events.

-A |SPARK| equivalent of this package is not provided yet.

 The Package Environment_Variables (A.17)
 ----------------------------------------